The refrigeration systems using natural refrigerants application is gaining the increasing popularity. Natural refrigerants include:

 The equipment with R774 refrigerant is the most common in large stores with centralized cold supply systems.
 The equipment with built-in units, which is mainly used in small stores, is mostly produced using R290 and R600.
 In industrial facilities, such as warehouses and ice rinks, ammonia systems are more in demand.

 According to 'Shecco', in 2017 there were about 12.000 stores in the world using transcritical refrigeration systems on CO2, which is 60% more than in 2015.

-Our partners from the company 'Shecco' have been conducting research in this area for a long time, but they have no data on the Russian market at present.
+Our partner, the company "Shecco", have been conducting research in this area for a long time, but they have no data on the Russian market at present.